Protein Supplements: What Should We Think About Them?

 Also, don’t forget that the organism has three ways of dealing with extra protein: it is either flushed out through urine, used as a source of energy, or stored as fat… and I seriously doubt that the last option is the one you are looking for!

-In short, if you want to gain muscle mass, simply make sure to eat enough calories every day to meet your minimal protein requirement – preferably with “real” food -, and to have a workout program suited to your objective.
+In short, if you want to gain muscle mass, simply make sure to eat enough calories every day to meet your minimal protein requirement – preferably with “real” food -, read my article « Foods for muscle growth » on this subject.
+Also, make sure to have a workout program suited to your objective.
 Then, all you need to do is be patient and persistent and things will go smoothly!